 - Where are car subscription services available?

-- Are these services a good alternative to leasing or buying?
+- Are car subscription services a cost-effective alternative to leasing or buying?

-Car subscription services offer consumers access to a vehicle without having to lease or buy a car.
-Customers pay a recurring monthly fee for access to a variety of vehicles by an automaker, or access to a fleet of vehicles by a variety of auto manufacturers managed by a third-party vendor.
+Car subscription services offer consumers a flexible form of car ownership without having to lease or buy a car.
+Customers pay a recurring monthly fee for access to a specific vehicle or a variety of vehicles.
+The services can be offered by automakers, car leasors and third-party vendors.

-Car subscription services have evolved as an alternative to buying or leasing a car and have been around in earnest since 2014 but, in the last few years, they’ve begun to spring up everywhere.
+Car subscription services have evolved as an alternative to buying or leasing a car and have been around in earnest since 2014, but in the last few years, they’ve sprung up everywhere.